BasLeijdekkers/MetricsReloaded/README.md

 Installation
 ------------

 Find and install MetricsReloaded from IntelliJ IDEA's plugin manager.
-Alternatively you can download the binaries [manually][1].
+Alternatively you can download [the zip file][1] manually and unpack it in IntelliJ IDEA's plugin directory.

 [1]: http://plugins.jetbrains.com/plugin/93
 [2]: http://blog.jetbrains.com/idea/2014/09/touring-plugins-issue-1/